geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Supposedly you can use cloud to access those.

 **Geohot** [01:00:03]
-Someday we should work on adding TPU support to tiny grad.
+Someday we should work on adding TPU support to tinygrad.
 That will be.
 I can output that up with the TPU instructions.
 Alright, back to GPU should talk again, but you know it will for Wednesday.